“Should I delegate or bake?” This is the question that all tezos token holders sooner or later ask themselves.

-If you are a nerd like we are, you might find it entertaining to spend your evenings on reading through white papers and documentation.
-This is only the beginning, however.
+You might find it entertaining to spend your evenings on reading through white papers and documentation.
+However, this is only the beginning.
 Once you finally know how to set up and operate a baking operation, you need to maintain it.
 The protocol is actively being improved, which means ongoing upgrades and maintenance.

 Do you want to take advantage of earning rather than paying delegation fees?

-Only a baker can become a delegator (a.k.a. a public baker) and earn rewards in terms of delegation fees.
+You can become a public baker and earn rewards in terms of delegation fees.
 It of course depends on your staking capacity and its utilization.
 The more capacity you have, the more lucrative a public baker offering is.
 Not only you earn additional rewards, you provide a platform for smaller token holders to participate in the network.
 This essentially creates a positive feedback loop that drives improvements to the network.
 The better network performs and the more it engages the public, the higher value you can expect from your tokens.

 Do you want to participate in on-chain governance?

 As a baker you can participate in governing the protocol and ensure that you have a say in the proposed protocol amendments.